-The Digital Hub, in partnership with acclaimed artist and inventor Robin Price, has commissioned one of its most unique art projects to date in the form of a laser installation called ‘Do Algorithms Dream of Electronic Shapes?’.
+The Digital Hub, in partnership with acclaimed artist and inventor Robin Price, recently commissioned one of its most unique art projects to date in the form of a laser installation called ‘Do Algorithms Dream of Electronic Shapes?’.

 The privacy notice for this exhibition can be downloaded here.